paul-szczepanek/lethe/SKIM manual.md

 Asset definitions need to be outside noun definitions and start on a new line.
 No linebreaks are allowed within definitions.

-> These are not function calls, and the syntax is different.
+> These are not function calls and the syntax is different.
+You can't
+> use nouns or arithmetic on values - you need to use commas.

 Each needs a unique name and only one instance of each is allowed.
 Calling `Play(asset)` whist the asset is already active will restart the asset.